kyle8998/Optbnb/README.md

 Access the page by going to localhost:3000

+---

 ### General Overview

+While planning out my approach to this challenge, I split it up into three main categories to tackle.
+Computations, Visualization, and Functionality.

+##### Computations and Analysis

+I knew from the very beginning that I had to do something with the data before beginning to even think about the web application.
+I wanted to pick trends that were both interesting and unique.
+One would be a general overview of everything across the board, another would be an overview of all the neighborhoods, and the last would be an overview of a specific neighborhood.

+Graph 1: Bar Graph of the Average Cost of Living in Each Neighborhood

+Graph 2: Radar Graph of the 6 Review Values For Each neighborhood

+Graph 3: Line Graph of the Bed to Bathroom Ratio Overall

 All computations were done before any visualization using Pandas and NumPy in Jupyter Notebook.
 [View Computations Here](data/Import_Data.ipynb)

+##### Front End Visualization

+At this point I had my calculations, and I wanted to figure out a way to visualize my data.
+The one thing I really wanted to include was Google Maps because I believe location is the most important factor when finding a place to stay.

+For my graphs I utilized Chart.js.

+##### Back End Functionality

+js js js js js...

+##### Bonus Stuff